Media-assisted Crystalization (MAC)

-OneFlow media granules provide nucleation sites that cause dissolved calcium, magnesium and bicarbonate to combine into microscopic crystals.
-Once formed, these crystals detach from the media, and flow freely through the system.
+OneFlow media granules attract dissolved calcium, magnesium and bicarbonate ions to the surface of the media where they become supersaturated and converted into harmless microscopic crystals.
+Once formed, these crystals then move away from the media and flow freely through the plumbing system without causing damaging scale in plumbing fixtures, water heating equipment, and appliances.

 “Hard” water contains a high mineral content (primarily calcium and magnesium that naturally occur in groundwater).
 Over time, hard water can cause scale to build up in pipes and plumbing, increasing your energy costs and shortening the life of your appliances.